Best Equipment Financing for Bad Credit

 A merchant cash advance is a lump sum upfront in exchange for a portion of future sales.
-Your credit plays a lesser role with a merchant cash advance, since the lender would be more interested in your cash flow than your payment history.
+Your credit plays a lesser role with a merchant cash advance since lenders are more interested in your cash flow than your payment history.
 However, be prepared for high interest rates.

 Invoice factoring or accounts receivable financing

 Like a merchant cash advance, invoice factoring or accounts receivable financing relies on your businesses’ unpaid invoices for repayment.
-Credit plays a less important role because lenders will look at your businesses’ unpaid invoices to determine eligibility.
+Credit is less important because lenders look at your businesses’ unpaid invoices to determine if you qualify.